jrief/django-formset/docs/source/slug-input.rst

             widget=SlugInput('title'),
         )

-This widget takes a single attribute with the name of another field of the same form.
+This widget takes a single attribute with the name of another field from the same form.
 That field's input value then is used to prepopulate the slug field, where the generated value is produced by concatenating the values of the source fields, and then by transforming that result into a valid slug (e.g. substituting dashes for spaces, lowercasing letters and rewriting unicode characters to ASCII letters).

-Prefilled slug fields aren't modified after a value has been saved as this usually is undesired behavior.
+Prefilled slug fields (in Django we name them bound fields) aren't modified after a value has been saved as this usually is undesired behavior.

 .. django-view:: blog_view
 	:view-function: BlogView.as_view(extra_context={'framework': 'bootstrap', 'pre_id': 'blog-result'}, form_kwargs={'auto_id': 'bl_id_%s'})